-k. programme: the totality and cohesion of the course components, teaching activities/methods, contact hours, testing and examination methods and recommended literature;
+I. programme: the totality and cohesion of the unit of education, teaching activities/methods, contact hours, testing and examination methods and recommended literature;

-I. SAP/SLM: the student information system (Student Lifecycle Management); m. semester: the first (September - January) or second half (February - August) of an academic year;
+m.
+SAP/SLM: the student information system (Student Lifecycle Management); n. semester: the first (September - January) or second half (February - August) of an academic year;

-optional route of study within a degree programme indicating a n. specialization deepening of the (inter/multi) disciplinary context of the programme;
+o. specialization: optional route of study within a degree programme indicating a deepening of the interdisciplinary or multidisciplinary context of the programme;